D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 - the PS command undeletes the file share
 - the PS command only disables soft delete on the SA
 - the PS command does not disable soft delete on the SA
-- the PS command disables soft delete on teh SA and permanently deletes an AFS that has been soft deleted
+- the PS command disables soft delete on the SA and permanently deletes an AFS that has been soft deleted

 ---